microsoft/bobsql/demos/sqlserver/polybase/sqldatahub/saphana/readme.md

 This is a demo to show how to connect to a SAP HANA database using the odbc connector shipped with SQL Server 2019.

 This demo assumes you have setup a Polybase scale out group as shown in the fundamentals folder above this folder.
+NOTE: You must be running SQL Server 2019 CTP 2.3 or higher in order to use this SAP HANA demo.

 ## SAP HANA setup